Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Introduction

 \section{Introduction}

 Recent years have witnessed remarkable success in Large Language Models (LLMs) based on Transformer LMs~\citep{vaswani2017Attention}.
-The success of LLMs suggests that \textit{continual learning} on large text corpora is essential for LMs to acquire a wide range of world knowledge and solve various downstream tasks.
-However, despite their success, LLMs have some drawback in \textit{training efficiency}.
-For example, GPT-3~\citep{brown2020Language} is trained on around $2,000\times$ larger data than a 12-year-old human would have experienced~\citep{warstadt2023Findings}, indicating that LLMs require tremendous training corpus and computational resources.
+However, despite their success, Transformer LMs have some drawback in \textit{training efficiency}---especially when compared with humans.
+For example, GPT-3~\citep{brown2020Language} is trained on around $2,000\times$ larger data than a 12-year-old human would have experienced~\citep{warstadt2023Findings}, indicating that Transformer LMs lack sufficient inductive bias for language acquisition.

-On another strand, previous work has revealed that Syntactic Language Models (SLMs), the integration of LMs with explicit syntactic supervision, can achieve high performance under data-constrained settings~\citep{dyer2016Recurrent,noji2021Effective,qian2021Structural,sartran2022Transformer,yoshida2022Composition,murty2023Pushdown}.
-For example, \citet{sartran2022Transformer} showed that some SLMs can achieve comparable syntactic knowledge to an LLM-like model\footnote{Due to the rapid advances in recent years, what were once considered LLMs are no longer deemed ``large'' by current standards.
-We will refer to Transformer LMs larger than or equal to GPT-2~\citep{radford2019Language} as \textit{LLM-like} models.} that is trained with medium---around $250\times$ larger---data, suggesting that \textit{syntactic supervision} is essential for LMs to achieve high training efficiency.
-However, despite their training efficiency, SLMs have trouble with \textit{scalability}: small SLMs cannot compete with LLMs trained on $1,000\times$ larger data.
-Thus, given these complementary advantages of LLMs and SLMs, it is necessary to develop an architecture that integrates the scalability of LLMs with the training efficiency of SLMs, namely Syntactic Large Language Models (SLLM; Table~\ref{tab:comparison}).
+On another strand, previous work has revealed that Syntactic Language Models (SLMs), defined as a generative models of a token sequence and its syntactic structures, can achieve high syntactic performance under data-constrained settings~\citep{dyer2016Recurrent,noji2021Effective,qian2021Structural,sartran2022Transformer,yoshida2022Composition,murty2023Pushdown}.
+For example, \citet{sartran2022Transformer} showed that some SLMs can achieve comparable syntactic performance to an LLM-like model\footnote{Due to the rapid advances in recent years, what were once considered LLMs are no longer deemed ``large'' by current standards.
+We will refer to Transformer LMs larger than or equal to GPT-2~\citep{radford2019Language} as \textit{LLM-like} models.} that is trained with medium---around $250\times$ larger---data, suggesting that syntactic supervision is essential for LMs to achieve high training efficiency.
+However, despite their training efficiency, SLMs have trouble with \textit{inference efficiency}---they require hundreds of syntactic structures generated via beam search~\citep{stern2017Effective,crabbe2019Variable} or an external parser to precisely approximate marginal distribution over a token sequence, which naturally incurs the costs hundreds of times higher than their underlying sequential models.